Summer & Winter Vacation

 Please be sure to include your name in the address and also indicate that you are an international student.
 You may send one or two packages early, but please be advised that we have limited space for storage.

 Students who live in Carleton College dormitories will be given specific information about telephone service.
 All rooms at Carleton College have pre-installed telephone outlets.
 Each student will be assigned a direct-dial telephone number in his/her room and will have international calling access.
-All Carleton College phone numbers are connected to the Carleton College Voice Messaging System, a computerized recording system on which callers may leave messages ($25.00 per year); it is therefore unnecessary to purchase an answering machine.
+All Carleton College phone numbers are connected to the Carleton College Voice Messaging System, a computerized recording system on which callers may leave messages; it is therefore unnecessary to purchase an answering machine.
 Students are responsible for paying their own telephone bills.
-Students can also use prepaid telephone cards which are often less expensive than long distance carriers.
+Students can also use prepaid telephone cards which are often less expensive than long distance carriers, or various internet options.

 It is not necessary to purchase a computer at Carleton College; there is adequate access to both Macintosh and Windows PC laboratories on campus.
-Each terminal is networked to electronic mail through the Carleton College server and to the internet.
+Each terminal is networked to the Carleton College server and to the internet.
 If you decide to bring your own computer from home, you will need to be sure that it is adaptable to the U. S. electrical system.
-Each residence hall room has a telephone/modem connection for a personal computer.
+Each residence hall room has a data port for wired connection and wi-fi is available in most campus buildings.
 You may also wish to have your computer insured.
 Carleton College cannot be held responsible for your personal belongings.

 Each Carleton College residence hall has card or coin-operated, automatic, self-service washers and dryers.
 Dry cleaners are located within easy walking distance.